ClementNerma/Rave/docs/books/hybrid.md

 IST is a feature of the SilverNight language that aims to simplify data typing.

-Let's say we have to handle an object that is a list of books.
-This would be an array of objects, each with the name of a book and a "details" object that would contain the author's name, the release year as well as the country it was initially released.
+Let's say we have to handle an object that is an array of books.
+This would be a list of objects, each with the name of a book and a "details" object that would contain the author's name, the release year as well as the country it was initially released.
 We want to have two books inside it initially.
-Because we have an array, containing a specific object, we would write the following code:
+Because we have a list, containing a specific object, we would write the following code:

 ```sn
 struct Book {